 In article 4, Caron Carter places the lunchtime period under scrutiny and specifically the role of lunchtime welfare supervisors in supporting children’s friendships.
 This is currently an under-researched area in the primary school context, but particularly important in the lives of children.
 This pilot study highlighted the strategies used to provide children with agency and scaffolding with their friendship experiences.
-Carter argues that the lunchtime welfare supervisor role is significant for nurturing children’s friendships, therefore urging for greater attention, dialogue and reflection to be given to this period of the school day and the role of LWS.
+Carter argues that the lunchtime welfare supervisor role is significant for nurturing children’s friendships, therefore urging for greater attention, dialogue and reflection to be given to this period of the school day and the role of lunchtime welfare supervisors.

-In a week where concerns have been raised about the purpose and difficulty of SATs tests for Year 6 children, (Evans, 2023), this article by Dean Driscoll and Maria AcAleese is timely.
+In a week where concerns have been raised about the purpose and difficulty of SATs tests for Year 6 children, (Evans, 2023), this article by Dean O’Driscoll and Maria McAleese is timely.
 It explores the protective role of self-compassion on test anxiety amongst adolescents.
-Driscoll & AcAleese note the value of self-compassion amidst a testing culture and performative education systems.
+O’Driscoll and McAleese note the value of self-compassion amidst a testing culture and performative education systems.
 In addition, they call for more positive and creative environments where children can demonstrate their achievement and reach their potential, thereby reducing anxiety and bringing a balance between wellbeing and mental health alongside academic achievement.

-An innovative programme developed by the Chaplaincy at an Irish University is the focus of Bernadine Brady and her colleagues in article 6.
+An innovative programme developed by the chaplaincy at an Irish University is the focus of Bernadine Brady, Charlotte Silke, Ben Hughes and Jimmy McGovern in the sixth article.
 The aim here is to pay attention to the increasing rates of mental health issues in Higher Education by equipping fellow peers who would like to support.
 This article reports on the Seas Suas programme intervention that aimed to increase awareness and knowledge.
 Students experiencing this programme reported higher levels of empathy, social responsibility and confidence.

-In the seventh and final article of this issue, Rebecca Geeson & Emma Clarke present an exploration of Teaching Assistant Identity.
-Two data sets are drawn upon to foreground the TAs voice, examining role definition and constructs of identity in the mainstream primary school context.
-The studies reveal that TA identity is multi-faceted and bounded by individual experience context and relational factors.
-Towards the conclusion, potential steps for schools suggest, planned appraisal and performance management for TAs, involvement in school life and policy creation and time to discuss and negotiate their roles with the teachers they work alongside.
+In the seventh and final article of this issue, Rebecca Geeson and Emma Clarke present an exploration of Teaching Assistant (TA) identity.
+Two data sets are drawn upon to foreground the TAs’ voice, examining role definition and constructs of identity in the mainstream primary school context.
+The studies reveal that TA identity is multi-faceted and bounded by individual experience, context and relational factors.
+In terms of recommendations, Geeson and Clarke suggest planned appraisal and performance management for TAs, involvement in school life and policy creation and time to discuss and negotiate their roles with the teachers they work alongside.

 References